mwvoss/PSY6280/practical_motion-qc-and-correction.md

 * Why might motion estimates be off for our first couple volumes?
 * What is a source of bias in our plots? e.g., is our DVARS an accurate depiction of only motion related changes in BOLD?
     * could you imagine how this property of DVARS is useful if we didn't know there were dummy scans or how many to exclude?
-* Let's see how we could use `fslroi` to prepare our functional image for more accurate motion correction
+* What do we need to change to remove dummy volumes in our motion estimates for this subject?
+    * Hint, look at the usage of the function `fsl_motion_outliers`, there are two ways to do this!
+* Now try this script on subject's 2042, 2103
+    * Compare and contrast their head motion using screen shots of your plots as examples
+    * If our threshold for exclusion was an average FD (power) of .5mm, would anyone be excluded?
-    * modify your script to run on the newly prepped functional image
+    * Summarize your assessment in the lab assignment
 * What would be one way to improve our script for good documentation of output?